Elfocrash/L2dotNET/README.md

 ## What is this?
 L2dotNET is a server emulator for L2.
+The files are based on some Java-like Russian files from 2008 due to the networking and encryption code included.
+However i ended up rewritting them anyway.
 Current goal is to get all the basic functionality and the packet support fully working in order to move on to accurate game features implementation.

 ##Progress